-We estimate that New Mountain Guardian will receive proceeds from the sale of the shares of its common stock in this offering of approximately \$, or approximately \$ if the underwriters exercise their option to purchase additional shares in full, in each case assuming an initial public offering price of \$ per share (the mid-point of the range set forth on the cover of this prospectus).
-In connection with this offering, New Mountain Guardian will enter into the Acquisition Agreement with the Operating Company, pursuant to which New Mountain Guardian will purchase from the Operating Company common membership units of the Operating Company (the number of common membership units will equal the number of shares of New Mountain Guardian's common stock sold in this offering and the concurrent private placement).
-The per unit purchase price New Mountain Guardian will pay for the common membership units purchased pursuant to the Acquisition Agreement will be equal to the per share offering price at which New Mountain Guardian's common stock is sold pursuant to this offering.
+We estimate that New Mountain Guardian will receive proceeds from the sale of the shares of its common stock in this offering of if the underwriters exercise their option to purchase additional shares in full, in each case assuming an approximately \$, or approximately \$ initial public offering price of \$ per share (the mid-point of the range set forth on the cover of this prospectus).
+In connection with this offering, New Mountain Guardian will enter into a joinder agreement with respect to the LLC Agreement, pursuant to which New Mountain Guardian will acquire from the Operating Company common membership units of the Operating Company (the number of common membership units will equal the number of shares of New Mountain Guardian's common stock sold in this offering and the concurrent private placement).
+The per unit purchase price New Mountain Guardian will pay for the common membership units acquired pursuant to the LLC Agreement will be equal to the per share offering price at which New Mountain Guardian's common stock is sold pursuant to this offering.
 Accordingly, New Mountain Guardian will not retain any of the proceeds of this offering.
 If the underwriters exercise their option to purchase additional shares of New Mountain Guardian's common stock, New Mountain Guardian will use any proceeds from the exercise of this option to purchase additional common membership units of the Operating Company (the number of additional common membership units will equal the number of shares of New Mountain Guardian's common stock sold pursuant to this option).
 See "Formation Transactions and Related Agreements - Holding Company Structure" and "Underwriting".